 If you remember that time frame, things were very tense around the USA just after 9-11.
 Walking through security in downtown Salt Lake City was unlike anything people in this country had ever seen.

-But it was awesome.
-Not because of the security.
+But the Games were awesome.
+Despite the security.
 But because of what we experienced when we got through those insane check-points.
 And guess what?
 We survived.

-Utah is a land where that same winter moisture ... resulting in those amazing Games ... produces spring-time wildflower displays unequaled anywhere.
+Utah is a land where that same winter moisture ... resulting in those amazing Games ... produces spring-time wildflower displays unequaled almost anywhere.
+Just my biased opinion.

 Stretching over most of the southern and eastern sections of the state is the Colorado Plateau.
 Broad tablelands etched with deep valleys and canyons.
 Home of many Utah travel secrets.